-2. Tools
+2 Tools

-It is obvious that using the right tool for any task is half way to success.
+It is certain that using the right tool for any task is half way to success.
 And writing is no exception.
 Our favorite tools for writing papers are the following:

 - LATEX: a high-quality free typesetting system; it includes features designed for the production of technical and scientific documentation.
-It is the de facto standard for the communication and publication of scientific documents; - BibDesk: an open-source reference management software package for macOS, used to manage bibliographies and references when writing essays and articles.
-It is primarily a BibTeX front-end for use with LATEX (see Appendix C); - JabRef: an open-source and cross-platform reference management software package.
+It is the de facto standard for the communication and publication of scientific documents: - BibDesk: an open-source reference management software package for macOS, used to manage bibliographies and references when writing essays and articles.
+It is primarily a BibTeX front-end for use with LaTeX (see Appendix D); - JabRef: an open-source and cross-platform reference management software package.
 Its use is similar to BibDesk.
-It is primarily a BibTeX front-end for use with LATEX.
+It is primarily a BibTeX front-end for use with LaTeX.
 One great feature that we like: it fetches bibliography entries automatically when given a DOI; - Skim: is an open-source PDF (Portable Document Format) reader for macOS.
 Alternatives are Sumatra PDF for Windows and evince for Linux; - Adobe Illustrator: an industry-standard vector graphics software to create high quality drawings; - Inkscape: a free and open-source vector graphics editor available for Linux, macOS, and Windows; - Matplotlib: is a Python 2D plotting library which produces publication quality figures in a variety of hardcopy formats.
-It can be used in Python scripts; - Dropbox: on-going papers are stored in Dropbox so that we can access them from multiple devices; - Git: is a distributed version-control system for tracking changes in source code during software development.
+It can be used in Python scripts; - Dropbox: on-going papers are stored in Dropbox so that we can access them from multiple devices; - Git: is a distributed version-control system for tracking changes in source code during software development; - GitHub or Gitlab: online platforms that offer hosting for software development version control using Git.
+They offer both public and private (preferred for research papers) repositories.
+When using Git, they make access from multiple devices and parallel collaboration easy.